 One major objection cited against striving to do great things is the belief that success is all a matter of luck.
 While there is sometimes an element of luck involved in success, it is in no way necessary or sufficient to bring sustained success.
 According to Hamming, you prepare yourself to succeed or not by your daily lifestyle, and when luck hits you, you are either prepared to take advantage or not.

 Genius is 99% perspiration and 1% inspiration (Thomas Edison).

 Exceptional talent is another major criterion that is often deemed necessary for success.
-Yet, Isaac Newton, arguably the greatest natural scientist in history2, observed if others would think as hard as he did then they would be able to make the same discoveries as he did.
-To a great extent, it is constant hard work applied over many years that can lead to creative act.
+Yet, Isaac Newton, arguably the greatest natural scientist in history , observed that if others would think as hard as he did, they would be able to make the same discoveries.
+To a great extent, it is constant hard work applied over many years that can lead to creative acts.
 The very able people work very hard, all the time.
-High IQ may be a help, but is not a necessity for success.
+High IQ may be a help but is not a necessity for success.

 Confidence and courage are essential components of success.

-There is an old saying that “a prophet is without honor in his own nation”.
-3 Great people often face opposition on their way.
-A common important trait of them however is courage and self-confidence in that they can do great work.
-There is of course a fine line between overconfidence and lack of confidence.
+There is an old saying that “a prophet is without honor in his own nation” .
+Great people often face opposition on their way.
+However, an important common trait of them is courage and self-confidence in that they can do great work.
+There is, of course, a fine line between overconfidence and lack of confidence.
 Lack of confidence often leads to abandoning a good idea too soon, and overconfidence often results in sticking to a bad idea too long.
 The courage to continue is also essential since great research often has long periods with no success and many discouragements.